Solve Inequalities with Steps

 Inequality Calculator is an online inequality calculator for students who need more than a final answer.
 It works as a free inequality solver with steps for homework, revision, and classroom review, pairing algebraic moves with interval notation, graph output, and plain-language explanations.
 If you need a quick check, you can start with the linear inequality calculator.
 If you are studying graphs, the graphing inequalities calculator for teachers and learners makes shading, boundary style, and test points easier to verify.

-The site also covers the longer-tail topics that usually appear in algebra practice and test prep: an interval notation calculator for algebra practice, a compound inequality calculator for test prep, a quadratic inequality calculator with graph, and a rational inequality calculator with sign chart.
+The site also covers common topics from algebra practice and test prep: an interval notation calculator for algebra practice, a compound inequality calculator for test prep, a quadratic inequality calculator with graph, and a rational inequality calculator with sign chart.
 Because the layout is responsive, it also works well as a mobile inequality calculator for SAT and ACT prep when you are checking examples between classes.
 If you want guided explanations instead of only tool output, open the learning center, then follow the related calculator links or contact the team with a specific math-tool question.